IUS-CS/project-midwest-market-machines/docs/architecture.md

 ## Frontend Data Handler

-This process is enabled by the useCryptoSocket node which connects to the backend’s Binance_Websockets and builds a Kline format to display a K-Line or Candlestick graph.
+This process is enabled by the useCryptoSocket node, which connects to the backend’s Binance_Websockets and builds a Kline format to display a K-Line or Candlestick graph.
 The socket URL is defined at local ip 127.0.01 with port 8080, along with other necessary variables candleMapRef, lastCloseRef, and prevCoinRef.
 A function runs continuously until successful that attempts to connect to the backend and sends logs to the developer console.
 A useEffect function checks if the previous coin is mapping to the correct coin, which destroys the previous chart by mapping to a new candleMapRef and lastCloseRef.
-Then, a function checks for discrepancies in the JSON to ensure the coin is matching the format and selected coin and then builds the data into a returnable prop that can be sorted by the App.jsx.
+A function then checks for discrepancies in the JSON to ensure the coin is matching the format and selected coin, builds the data into a returnable prop, and passes it to App.jsx to be sorted.

 *This activity diagram follows the logic of the app when receiving data from the web socket*
 ![Diagram](https://github.com/user-attachments/assets/cbf5dd75-ad1e-4e04-a0da-422b8bf881c0)